cbadura/cbadura/README.md

-- 👋 Hi, I’m @cbadura
+👋 Hi everyone.
+My name is Christian

+ABOUT ME
+🌱 I’m currently a student in software engineering on Qwasar/Upskill

-- 👀 I’m interested in C and OOP
+👀 I’m interested in C, systems programming and OOP

-- 🌱 I’m currently learning Git and C
-- 💞️ I’m looking to collaborate on learning projects
+:climbing: Currently looking for internships or small jobs related to any software field

 - 📫 How to reach me: c_badura@web.de

+PROJECTS

 <!---
 cbadura/cbadura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.